LIETUVIŠKAI

 GIFTS OF SECURITIES AND PROPERTY

-other securities to the Center.
-For example, appreciated securities can be
+securities to the Center.
+For example, appreciated securities can be transferred to

-transferred to the Center with the donor receiving a tax deduction for the full market
+the Center with the donor receiving a tax deduction for the full market value of the

 GIFTS OF LIFE INSURANCE